Toyota returns to Formula 1 in technical partnership with the US-based Haas team

 Haas already has an agreement to use Ferrari engines through 2028 as part of an existing partnership which dates to Haas’ first F1 season in 2016.
 Haas previously extended its Ferrari deal in July to cover the new F1 regulations coming in 2026.

+The deal extends Haas’ strategy of relying on outside partners for much of the work that other F1 teams do in-house.
+Since its 2016 debut, the U.S. team has worked closely with Ferrari — even basing its design office in Ferrari’s hometown of Maranello, Italy — and relies on Italian race-car builder Dallara to construct its cars.

+Haas is clear it isn’t trying to replace Ferrari with Toyota.
+Haas team principal Ayao Komatsu said he talked with his Ferrari counterpart Fred Vasseur “from the very early stages of this idea of collaboration” with Toyota.

-The announcement of the “multi-year agreement” seemed to suggest Toyota could seek to place a driver with Haas, which doesn’t have a spare seat for next year.
+Toyota is looking to develop future F1 drivers, though Haas doesn’t have a spare seat for next year.

 The head of Toyota’s Gazoo racing division, Tomoya Takahashi, said in a statement Friday that Toyota would aim to “cultivate drivers, engineers, and mechanics” in its partnership with Haas.
 The team has already signed Ferrari reserve Oliver Bearman and the experienced Esteban Ocon, who’s currently at Alpine, as its drivers for 2025.